The blacksmith Elias Crissey is known as a Somerset County, Pennsylvania gunsmith from tax and census records, and an award at the 1875 State Fair.

 1867: According to Kauffman's 1960 book "The Pennsylvania - Kentucky Rifle", Elias Crissey/Crissy is identified as a gunsmith on the 1867 tax roll of Quemahoning Township, Somerset County.

-1875: According to Dillin's 1959 book "The Kentucky Rifle", a curly maple-stocked rifle that Elias Crissey built in 1875 won first place at the 1875 Pennsylvania State Fair, which is held in Harrisburg, and also won a prize at the 1876 Centennial that was held in Philadelphia.
-According to Wilson's 2015 book "Silk and Steel: Women at Arms", this rifle is 51 inches long, and is made in the Bedford County style.
+1875-1876: According to Dillin's 1959 book "The Kentucky Rifle", a curly maple-stocked rifle that Elias Crissey built in 1875 won first place at the 1875 Pennsylvania State Fair, which is held in Harrisburg, and also won a prize at the 1876 Centennial Exposition that was held in Philadelphia, where it had been exhibited by a Stoystown resident named Captain John Hite.
+According to Wilson's 2015 book "Silk and Steel: Women at Arms", the rifle is 51 inches long, and is made in the Bedford County style.
+The rifle is pictured on page 83 of the Whisker's 1991 book "Gunsmiths of Bedford, Somereset and Fulton Counties", page 65 of the 2001 book "Gunsmiths of Bedford, Fulton, Huntingdon, & Somerset Counties by Whisker & Yantz, and on page 60 of the Whisker's 2017 book "Gunsmiths of Somerset County, Pennsylvania".
+The rifle is also featured on page 24 (Plate 137) of Hetrick's booklet "The Bedford County Rifle and its Makers", which gives the weight as five pounds, the overall length as 51-inches, the barrel length as 36-inches, and the caliber as 36 (i.e., 0.36-inches).

 1876: The following image is from the Hooversville map in 1876 "County Atlas of Somerset, Pennsylvania".
 It identifies property of Elias Crissey.

 1878: The following social item is from the March 29, 1878 "Somerset Daily American".
-It reveals a colorful event involving Elias Crissey and the Literary Society.
+It reveals a humorous event involving Elias Crissey and the Literary Society.

-1881: Here is the obituary of David Crissey, who (according to his tombstone and his obituary) was 88 years, 3 months, and 17 days old when he died on October 20, 1881.
-David Crissey is buried at the Hooversville Reformed Cemetery (40.1457000, -78.9143000) in Shade Township, Somerset County, Pennsylvania.
+1881: Here is the obituary of Elias's father David Crissey, who (according to his tombstone and his obituary) was 88 years, 3 months, and 17 days old when he died on October 20, 1881.
+David Crissey is buried at the Hooversville Reformed Cemetery (40.14567653, -78.91425244) in Shade Township, Somerset County, Pennsylvania.
 This is the same cemetery where his gunsmith son Elias Crissey is buried.

 1886: The following item is from the January 13, 1886 "Somerset Herald".
 According to the November 2, 1957 issue of the "Somerset Daily American", there were several hub shops in Hooversville in Elias's day, making hubs for wagon wheels.